RBS should be split up, says Cable

-The government owns 82 percent of the loss-making RBS (RBS.L) after rescuing it along with Lloyds Banking Group (LLOY.L) during the 2008 financial crisis.
+Britain owns 82 percent of the loss-making RBS after rescuing it along with Lloyds Banking Group during the 2008 financial crisis.

-Cable is a long-time critic of Britain's banking system for failing to lend enough to business and who had previously pushed for deposit-taking banks to be separated from their investment divisions.
+Cable, a Liberal Democrat, is a long-time critic of the banking system for failing to lend enough to business and who had previously pushed for deposit-taking banks to be separated from their investment divisions.

 "We should be willing to use such an institution to support our other industrial objectives, such as supporting exports and sectors identified as of strategic importance," he added.